An investment in the future of the Gallery and the region.

 - Traditional Owner recognition - Placemaking landscaping and a Place of Keeping and gallery space for Dja Dja Wurrung cultural materials

-- Innovative learning centre - A learning studio, children's gallery and multipurpose theatre space
+- Innovative learning centre - A purpose built learning studio, children's gallery and multipurpose theatre space for education, talks and events

-- Spaces for community - Accessibility, increased amenity and expanded public spaces
+- Spaces for community - Improved accessibility, increased amenity, and expanded public spaces that connect the Gallery more strongly to the city

-To visualise what stage one will look like, watch the flythrough video.
+To visualise stage one, watch the flythrough video.

-- Celebrating Australian artists – a dedicated second-floor gallery for Australian art, an additional 400m² of gallery space
+- Celebrating Australian artists – a dedicated second-floor gallery for Australian art, an additional 400 square metres of gallery space

-- Focus on gastronomy – an elevated hospitality offering, featuring an improved café/restaurant incorporated into a redesigned sculpture annex and second-floor function facility and terrace.
+- Focus on gastronomy – an elevated hospitality offering, including an improved café and restaurant, a redesigned sculpture annex and second-floor function facility and terrace.

 The Bendigo Art Gallery Redevelopment is being developed by City of Greater Bendigo council in partnership with the Victorian Government through Regional Development Victoria and the Community Support Fund.